vitalysim/Awesome-Hacking-Resources/README.md

 [Participating Challenge Sites](http://www.wechall.net/active_sites/all/by/site_avg/DESC/page-1) | aims at creating a universal ranking for CTF participants
 [Hacker test](http://www.hackertest.net/) | similar to "hackthissite", no account required.
 [Crackmes.de Archive (2011-2015)](https://tuts4you.com/download.php?view.3152) | a reverse engineering information Repo, started in 2003
+[Crackmes.one](https://crackmes.one/) | This is a simple place where you can download crackmes to improve your reverse engineering skills.
 [ROP Emporium](https://ropemporium.com/) | Return Oriented Programming challenges [Google's XSS game](https://xss-game.appspot.com/) | XSS challenges, and potentially a chance to get paid!
 [websec.fr](https://websec.fr/) | Focused on web challenges, registration is optional.